roseline124/react-tree/README.md

 ## Styling

-The component uses Tailwind CSS for styling.
-You can customize the appearance by:

 1. Passing custom classes via the `className` prop
 2. Overriding default styles with your own CSS
-3. Using the `subTreeClassName` prop for nested tree styling

 ## Accessibility